timalbert/livefortheline/source/_updates/2023-09-11-dad-where-are-you-going.md

 How do you handle a child’s fragile heart that believes his dad is healthy, not sick.
 Strong, not weak.
 The family's provider, not the one in need.
 I’m weary holding his childlike concern and decide to punt for another day.
 I replied, “Buddy, dad has a doctor's appointment this morning.
 Go back to bed and don’t wake up mom or your brothers.”

 Needless to say, I don't have a great answer.
-Over the last two years, I’ve learned a lot through the help of social workers, therapists and <a href="https://www.christianitytoday.com/ct/podcasts/adopting-hope/adoption-podcast-brian-amy-shaw.html/" class="text-yellow-500">others</a> who have <a href="https://www.theringer.com/2022/3/3/22956353/fatherhood-cancer-jonathan-tjarks" class="text-yellow-500">walked this path</a>.
+Over the last two years, I’ve <a href="https://www.dana-farber.org/for-patients-and-families/care-and-treatment/support-services-and-amenities/family-connections/for-the-patient/talking-with-children-about-cancer/">learned a lot</a> through the help of social workers, therapists and <a class="text-yellow-500" href="https://www.christianitytoday.com/ct/podcasts/adopting-hope/adoption-podcast-brian-amy-shaw.html/" class="text-yellow-500">others</a> who have <a href="https://www.theringer.com/2022/3/3/22956353/fatherhood-cancer-jonathan-tjarks" class="text-yellow-500">walked this path</a>.
 Rarely, though, has anyone touched my deepest heart wounds.

 The Psalms, however, have taught me how to grieve and lament life's unanswerable questions.
 I often make Psalm 77’s sincere words my own in the dark of night.